🔼The name Pergamum: Summary

 🔼The name Pergamum in the Bible

 Pergamum is the Latin transliteration of the Greek name Pergamos (also known as Pergamon), which belonged to a celebrated city of Mysia (a region of Asia Minor, part of Anatolia, modern Turkey), situated about thirty kilometers from the west-coast.
-It's mentioned twice in the Bible, both times in Revelation, as the northernmost city of the seven to which the Apocalypse was addressed (Revelation 1:11, 2:12).
+It's mentioned twice in the Bible, both times in Revelation, as the northernmost city of the seven to which the Apocalypse was addressed (Revelation 1:11 and 2:12).

 The seven paragraphs directed at the churches of the Apocalypse are deeply cryptic, possibly as not to incriminate the original recipients — Christianity was illegal in those days and much of the texts that comprise the New Testament are obviously coded.
 But the Book of Revelation, cryptic as it is, discusses absolute evil (embodied by totalitarianism in general and Rome specifically) versus absolute good (freedom and self-ownership of the individual, embodied by Jesus of Nazareth).
+See our article on Asia for some more thoughts on the seven churches.

 🔼The seat of satan